Nasi dagang

-It is a well-known breakfast food in the states on the East Coast of Peninsular Malaysia (Terengganu, Kelantan, parts of Pahang and eastern Johor), southern Thai Malay provinces of Pattani, Yala and Narathiwat and across the Indonesian border in Natuna and Anambas, Riau Islands.
-The most famous nasi dagang comes from Kampung Ladang in Terengganu and Tumpat in Kelantan.
+It is a breakfast food in the states on the East Coast of Peninsular Malaysia (Terengganu, Kelantan, parts of Pahang and eastern Johor), southern Thai Malay provinces of Pattani, Yala and Narathiwat and across the Indonesian border in Natuna and Anambas, Riau Islands.

 Ingredients

-Nasi (Rice)
+Nasi (rice)

-The combination of fenugreek seeds and coconut milk gives nasi dagang its unique flavour and fragrance.
+The combination of fenugreek seeds and coconut milk gives nasi dagang its flavour and fragrance.
 The rice may first be soaked in water for several hours to soften it.
 It is then mixed with thick coconut milk, sliced shallots, lemongrass and fenugreek seeds.
 The rice is steamed until cooked.
 It may also be steamed twice, where more coconut milk is added when it is half-cooked.
 Then the rice is steamed again until cooked.
 This method ensures a more creamy finish to the rice.

-Kari Ikan (Fish Curry)
+Kari ikan (fish curry)

 This accompanying dish is only specially prepared for nasi dagang and is sometimes locally called gulai darat.

 This curry the fish is cooked in is not an Indian-style curry powder but a Malay-style curry, i.e., coconut milk mixed with traditional Malay spices such as lemon grass, galangal, chilli paste, and turmeric.

 Tuna is the standard choice of fish but other fish can be used as well, such as tenggiri.
 Chicken and prawns are also used sometimes; however, the gulai darat is prepared slightly differently.

-Kelapa Goreng (Fried Coconut)
+Kelapa goreng (fried coconut)

 Kelapa Parut is freshly shaved, mixed with sliced shallots and fried until golden brown.